-Norway currently has two regulated markets for trading in equities; the Oslo Stock Exchange and Oslo Axess.
-Only the Oslo Stock Exchange is licensed as a stock exchange (www.oslobors.no).
-Oslo Axess (www.oslobors.no) is for all intents and purposes subject to the same rules as the Oslo Stock Exchange with regard to follow-up, monitoring and sanctioning of infringements of the regulatory framework governing trading in a regulated market.
-Trading in Norwegian equities may also take place in regulated markets abroad, and on multilateral trading facilities.
+In Norway, Oslo Børs ASA is the largest market operator and operates the trading venues Oslo Børs, Euronext Expand Oslo, and Euronext Growth Oslo.
+Oslo Børs and Euronext Expand Oslo are regulated markets.
+In addition, Oslo Børs is licensed as a stock exchange.
+Euronext Growth Oslo is a multilateral trading facility ("MTF").
+These trading venues are for all intents and purposes subject to the same rules as Oslo Børs with regard to follow-up, monitoring and sanctioning of infringements of the regulatory framework governing trading on a regulated market.
+Trading in Norwegian equities may also take place on regulated markets abroad, on multilateral trading facilities and on organised trading facilities.

-Trading in equities that are not listed on a regulated market takes place in the so-called OTC market.
+Trading in equities that are not admitted to trading on a regulated market or traded on a MTF takes place in the so-called OTC market.
 Trading in this market is partly based on information about prices and interests the brokerage houses present to each other.
-A brokerage house may, inter alia, enter purchase or sales interests in a trading support system operated by NOTC.
-See www.vpff.no for more information about the OTC list.
+A brokerage house in Norway may, inter alia, enter purchase or sales interests in a trading support system operated by Oslo Børs ASA.
+See www.notc.no for more information about the NOTC list.